Emergency Numbers in Spain: 112 and the Complete 2026 List

 How your insurance fits in

 The emergency services deal with the immediate danger; your insurance handles what comes next.
 After a car accident, your policy’s 24-hour assistance line arranges towing, a replacement vehicle and the claim.
 Travel and health insurance policies have their own emergency medical lines that can direct you to a private clinic and guarantee payment.
+Home insurance includes 24-hour assistance for plumbing, electrical, locksmith and glazing emergencies.
 As authorised Generali agents in Jávea, we make sure every client has the right assistance numbers and understands how to use them — all in English.
 Contact us or call 966 461 625.

 Frequently asked questions